 |August 1st to November 15th||December|

-In making requests, the grantee institution, on behalf of the PI of the parent grant and in cooperation with the applicant individual, must submit the request for supplemental funds directly to the Grants Management Branch (GMB) of the National Institutes of Neurological Disorders and Stroke (NINDS) using the regular mail or email a PDF:
+In making requests, the grantee institution, on behalf of the PI of the parent grant and in cooperation with the applicant individual, must submit the request for supplemental funds.
+It is recommended that the request be sent by either 1) electronic submission via eRA Commons or 2) by emailing a PDF file.

 Review and Award of Applications